 These are just a few of the many women who have become influential teachers in the various streams of the Buddhist tradition in the United States.
 They are about the business of creating new kinds of Buddhist institutions in the United States.
 They have generated new organizational forms, such as retreats specifically for women, nationwide conferences on women and Buddhism, and journals such as Kahawai: A Journal of Women and Zen.
 And to some extent their style has given a freshness and immediacy to the language of Buddhist teaching and practice.
 Pema Chödrön’s book The Wisdom of No Escape, Joko Beck’s Everyday Zen, and Sharon Salzberg’s Lovingkindness: The Revolutionary Art of Happiness all give hands-on, homespun Buddhist teachings woven from the idiom and substance of daily life.
 The “feminization” of Buddhism might well become one of the lasting characteristics of the distinctive new form of the Buddhist tradition taking shape in America.

 Buddhist women in Asia, North America, and Europe have also established networks with one another in the past 25 years.
 One concern has been the ordination of women into full monastic orders.
 On the whole, the leadership of Asian Buddhist traditions has been dominated by men, especially monks.
 According to tradition, women were admitted to the early sangha by the Buddha, but the order of Buddhist nuns died out in the Theravada and Tibetan traditions.
 However monastic lineages for women did continue in most Mahayana traditions and orders of nuns have persisted to the present primarily in Japan, Korea, and Taiwan.
 In the 1980s a worldwide Buddhist women’s movement, the International Association of Buddhist Women, began bringing Buddhist women from both East and West together.
 The linking of the Buddhist women of America with Buddhist women throughout the world is sustained by the Newsletter on International Buddhist Women’s Activity (NIBWA), published by Chatsumarn Kabilsingh, professor of religion and philosophy at Thammasat University in Bangkok and a frequent speaker at U.S. Buddhist conferences.
-More recently, the 1st International Congress on Buddhist Women’s Role in the Sangha met in Hamburg in 2007.
+In 2003, Kabilsingh was ordained as Bhikkhuni Dhammananda at a Theravada ceremony in Sri Lanka and today she is Abbess of a monastery in Thailand.
+More recently, the First International Congress on Buddhist Women’s Role in the Sangha met in Hamburg in 2007.
 The goal was to once and for all reestablish the ordination of nuns in those Buddhist traditions that had lost their nuns’ lineages.
 However, ordinations of these nuns still remains controversial and is not accepted by all throughout the worldwide Buddhist community.